-If you're bringing balanced feeder into the Shack, you can also use this in place of the internal Balun found in cheap ATUs which are usually 4:1 Voltage Baluns and not always ideal.
-In this instance, coax to the ATU should be as short as possible.
+If you're bringing balanced feeder into the Shack, you can also use this in place of the internal Balun found in most ATUs which are usually 4:1 Voltage Baluns and not always ideal.
+In this instance, the coax to the ATU should be as short as possible.

 Weather-proof - inside is filled with potting compound.
 All fixings are stainless-steel.

 Made (and used) by us - Be weary of any supplier who can't (or won't) tell you what's inside the box you buy!

 Baluns - What/Why?